 A variety of detections of methane in the Mars atmosphere have been reported since 1999 (Table 1).
 The earliest report of martian atmospheric methane suggested a global average value of 10±3 parts per billion by volume (ppbv) using the Fourier Transform Spectrometer at the Canada–France–Hawaii Telescope (capturing only a portion of the Martian disk) and searching for methane in the 3.3 microns spectral band [Krasnopolsky et al., 2004].

 In the second detection, Formisano et al. [2004] coadded spectra from the Planetary Fourier Spectrometer (PFS) on board ESA’s Mars Express (MeX) spacecraft over a wide range of latitude and longitude to obtain a global average value of 10±5 ppbv, later updated to 15±5 ppbv [Geminale et al., 2011].
-Geminale showed evidence of widespread temporal and spatial variability with indications of discrete localized sources (they found that methane is not uniformly distributed in the Martian atmosphere) and a summertime maximum of 45 ppbv in the north polar region.
+Geminale et al. [2011] showed evidence of widespread temporal and spatial variability with indications of discrete localized sources (they found that methane is not uniformly distributed in the Martian atmosphere) and a summertime maximum of 45 ppbv in the north polar region.
 If true, these observations suggest that the variation of methane abundance is a feature of Mars from at least 2004 to 2008, although there is controversy about these detections due to PFS instrument noise and resolution.
-The PFS measurements are limited by a spectral resolution that is ~200 times the Mars methane linewidths [Webster et al., 2011; Zahnle et al., 2010] with detection compounded by noise from mechanical vibrations [Comolli and Saggin, 2009]. estimate that a methane emission of 126 tons per year is required to achieve a global concentration of ~10 ppbv.
+The PFS measurements are limited by a spectral resolution that is ~200 times the Mars methane linewidths [Webster et al., 2011; Zahnle et al., 2010] with detection compounded by noise from mechanical vibrations [Comolli and Saggin, 2009].
+Formisano et al. [2004] estimate that a methane emission of 126 tons per year is required to achieve a global concentration of ~10 ppbv.

 Mumma et al. [2009] (hereafter M09) applied infrared spectroscopic techniques using the infrared high-resolution spectrometers NIRSPEC and CSHELL at high-altitude telescope observatories Keck-2 and NASA-IRTF, respectively, to search for methane in the 3.3 micron spectral region.
 The distinct spatial variability reported in M09 suggests regional sources emissions (Figure 1).